ericbutz/developer-portal/app/resources/testing.md

 ##### **Simulate identity verification statuses**

-There are various reasons a Verified Customer may have a status other than “verified” after the initial Customer creation.
+There are various reasons a Verified Customer may have a status other than `verified` after the initial Customer creation.
 You will want your app to be prepared to handle these alternative statuses.

 In production, Dwolla will place the Verified Customer in either the `retry`, `document`, `verified`, or `suspended` state of verification after an initial identity verification check.
-To simulate the various statuses in the Sandbox, submit either `verified`, `retry`, `document`, or `suspended` in the firstName parameter in order to [create a new Verified Customer](https://docsv2.dwolla.com/#request-parameters---verified-customer) with that status.

-For personal verified Customers, reference the resource article on [customer verification](https://developers.dwolla.com/resources/personal-verified-customer/handling-verification-statuses-personal.html) for more information on handling identity verification for `Verified Customers`.
+**For personal verified Customers**, reference the resource article on [customer verification](https://developers.dwolla.com/resources/personal-verified-customer/handling-verification-statuses-personal.html) for more information on handling identity verification for Verified Customers.
+To simulate the various statuses in the Sandbox, submit either `verified`, `retry`, `document`, or `suspended` in the **firstName** parameter in order to [create a new Verified Customer](https://docsv2.dwolla.com/#request-parameters---verified-customer) with that status.

-For business verified Customers, reference the resource article on [customer verification](https://developers.dwolla.com/resources/business-verified-customer/create-business-verified-customers.html) article that goes over information on properly verifying your Controllers and Beneficial Owners.
+**For business verified Customers**, reference the resource article on [customer verification](https://developers.dwolla.com/resources/business-verified-customer/create-business-verified-customers.html) article that goes over information on properly verifying your Controllers and Beneficial Owners.
+To simulate the various statuses in the Sandbox, submit either `verified`, `retry`, `document`, or `suspended` in the **controller firstName** parameter in order to [create a new Verified Customer](https://docsv2.dwolla.com/#request-parameters---verified-customer) with that status.

 ##### **Simulate document upload approved and failed events**

 If a Verified Customer isn't systematically identity-verified, the Customer may be placed in a `document` status and will require an identifying document to be uploaded and reviewed.
 Reference the [customer verification](https://developers.dwolla.com/resources/customer-verification.html) resource article for acceptable forms of identifying documents for `Verified Customers`.

 Since the document review process requires interaction from Dwolla, sample test documents can be uploaded in the Sandbox environment to simulate the `customer_verification_document_approved` and `customer_verification_document_failed` events.
 Right click on an image below and select “Save image as...”. **Note:** When saving an image, make sure to keep the size, format, and name of the image the same.